- Are dachshunds huntings dogs?

 Hunting is within the genes of a dachshund or “badger dog” because that is how they have been bred for centuries.
 However, that does not mean that they do not require training.
 If your doxie is specially bred as a domestic pup, it might need a reawakening of its ancestral qualities through some field training.

 What can Dachshunds hunt?

 Dachshunds were originally created to hunt badgers.
-But the dachshund breed has turned out to be very versatile as hunters.
+But the dachshund breed has turned out to be very versatile as a hunter.
 Since the breed was created in 17th century Germany, they have been used to hunt different types of prey such as badgers, groundhogs, prairie dogs, and rabbits, among others.
 Additionally, these dogs have been used for foxes and squirrels.
 Dachshunds have also been used to track and chase larger animals such as wild boars and deer.

 Dachshunds are also one of the most popular breeds for truffle hunting.
 These dogs have an exceptional sense of smell, which makes them ideal for this job.

 So, as you can see, dachshunds are not just good at hunting badgers.
 They have proved to be versatile hunters over the years and can be used for a variety of purposes.

 What Are Dachshunds Preferred Preys?

 Most dachshunds are natural diggers and are suited to hunt animals that live underground or flee by making burrows.
 However, that does not mean that a dachshund will not hunt larger prey.
 To understand what kind of game your dog will prefer, it is first important to know that there are two types of dachshunds, namely, standard and miniature, and they like to hunt different groups of animals.

 The standard dachshund is the original type of this breed and was bred to hunt large prey such as deer, foxes, and badgers.
 These dogs have muscular legs that give them the power and stamina to run for long periods.
 Additionally, their long bodies enable them to follow their prey into narrow burrows.